bluefeet3/Personal-Vault/Bloch Theory.md

 Outline what tight binding theory is and how it can be applied to explain the electronic states of Carbon, Silicon and Magnesium.

 ### Bands
-Bands define the distinction between metals, semimetals, semiconductors and insulators.
+Bands define the distinction between metals, semi-metals, semiconductors and insulators.

 Every solid contains electrons.
 We see that the electrons in crystals are arranged in energy bands.
 These energy bands are separated by regions in energy for which no wavelike electron orbitals exist.